 Chinese New Year, pronounced in Chinese as “xin nian”, always falls on the date marking the beginning of Spring and thus it is also called the “Spring Festival”. “xin” means “new” and “nian” means “year”.
 The actual date for Chinese New Year is the second new moon after the winter solstice.

-In 2015 Chinese New Year falls on Sunday 19th February 2015 and is year 4713 on the Chinese calendar – the year of the Wooden Goat.
+In 2017 Chinese New Year falls on Saturday 28th January 2017, is year 4714 on the Chinese calendar and is the year of the Rooster.